 They are listed as critically endangered animals by the Endangered Species Act.

 Aggressive predator-control programs in the 1950s, along with habitat destruction, have caused these wolves almost to go extinct.

 Red wolves are intermediate-sized between a coyote and a gray wolf.
 An adult individual would measure approximately 136 to 160 cm in body length and weigh around 23 to 39 kilograms.

 Their pelage is reddish and sparsely furred.
 They are more sociable than coyotes.

 Originally, red wolves extended throughout the southeastern United States, and today they are being reintroduced in the same area.

-The swift fox is a small-sized fox found in the grasslands of the western regions of North America, including Montana, Colorado, New Mexico, Kansas, Oklahoma, and Texas in the United States and Manitoba Alberta in Canada.
+The swift fox is a small-sized fox found in the grasslands of the western regions of North America, including Montana, Colorado, New Mexico, Kansas, Oklahoma, and Texas in the United States and Manitoba in Canada.

 They are approximately the size of a domestic cat, measuring about 70 cm in body length.

 They became nearly extinct in the 1930s but were successfully reintroduced and are now becoming more common.

-Swift foxes are omnivores eating fruit and grasses along with small mammals and insects.
+Swift foxes are omnivores eating fruit, grasses, and small mammals and insects.
 Their pelage is dark gray to brown across the body, while the fur becomes more yellow along the side and legs.